Granite Point Mortgage Trust Inc. (GPMT) can beat the pack with these strategies

-The share price of Granite Point Mortgage Trust Inc. (NYSE:GPMT) fell to $4.89 per share on Wednesday from $5.11.
-While Granite Point Mortgage Trust Inc. has underperformed by -4.31%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, GPMT fell by -56.18%, with highs and lows ranging from $11.57 to $4.79, whereas the simple moving average fell by -36.01% in the last 200 days.
+Granite Point Mortgage Trust Inc. (NYSE:GPMT) marked $5.02 per share on Wednesday, up from a previous closing price of $4.93.
+While Granite Point Mortgage Trust Inc. has overperformed by 1.83%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, GPMT fell by -55.10%, with highs and lows ranging from $11.57 to $4.76, whereas the simple moving average fell by -32.97% in the last 200 days.

 Sponsored